Leasehold Enfranchisement – the process following service of the initial notice

 When terms are agreed or determined, the parties have two months from that date to enter a binding contract.
 If there is no binding contract, you will be required to apply to Court before the expiry of a further two months beginning with the end of the appropriate period.
 Again, if these deadlines are not complied with there is a deemed withdrawal of the initial notice.

 As is clear from the information above, the preparation of the initial notice is only the beginning of the process with a great deal of time-sensitive work to follow.
 It is extremely important that the parties comply with the statutory deadline or they risk severely prejudicing their position.
-If you need help or advice on the enfranchisement process, please contact us and we will be glad to assist.
+If you need help or advice on the enfranchisement process, please contact our Leasehold Enfranchisement Lawyers in London and we will be glad to assist.

 Haven't found what you need yet?